nterreri/thesis/report/appendix.md

 The first is that, as may have become evident through the preceding section, the problem is complex enough to warrant exploration in a separate dissertation.
-And given the focus of the current project, to dedicate more resources to this topic would require neglecting other, perhaps more important aspects of the problem to be solved.
+And given the focus of the current project, to dedicate more resources to this topic would have required neglecting other, perhaps more important aspects of the problem to be solved.

 The second is that the NLTK does not provide implementations of any sequence classifier (at the time of writing).
 Looking through the public open source